Recommended links for student teachers X

 An LEA educational psychologist comments: ''Unfortunately people want a label as they think it offers an explanation and often the label is useful as it releases extra funding and special arrangements for exams.
 I avoid the term where I can, referring instead to the specific gaps in code knowledge and the need for extra teaching to learn the basic or advanced code, practice with blending, segmenting, the need for modelled writing where children compose sentences orally first, the need to develop accurate letter formation through handwriting teaching and practice.
 Now we have identified these gaps and weak areas, I say to schools and parents, we can focus extra teaching on them.
 Schools and parents would be much happier, I suspect, if I just were to say with a long face, "It's dyslexia!!!".
 It's not an easy position to defend - there is an LEA specialist advisory teacher for dyslexia and dyslexia friendly courses all about overlays, coloured paper, and special arrangements for accessing the curriculum, using scribes and readers and dictaphones and ICT''.

-Parents need to ask themselves if it really is a good idea to spend a great deal of time, effort and often, money, to get their child professionally labeled as 'dyslexic' when there is no genuine science behind its identification.
-More importantly, obtaining the label certainly does not guarantee that your child will, as a consequence, receive expert in-school tuition with a high quality, synthetic phonics intervention programme to remediate his/her reading difficulties see- The options
+Parents need to ask themselves if it really is a good idea to spend a great deal of time, effort and often money, to get their child professionally labeled as 'dyslexic' when there is no genuine science behind its identification.
+More importantly, obtaining the label certainly does not guarantee that your child will, as a consequence, receive expert in-school tuition with a high quality, synthetic phonics intervention programme to remediate his/her reading difficulties.

 Kerr offers other important reasons to avoid the 'dyslexia' label: 'Firstly, much thinking about dyslexia is almost wilfully sloppy and sloppy science never did anyone any good, very particularly the subjects of it...
 Many diagnoses stand on small, highly controversial and rather subjectively assessed, evidence.
 And then, people given a diagnosis of a neurological deficit may find such a label at the least disconcerting, at worst devastating...
 And then, what about those who don't achieve the label?
 Are they simply (and publicly) to be designated as stupid?
 And then, we don't appear able to see over or around dyslexia; once the diagnosis has been invoked we seek no other explanations for presenting phenomena.
 Simpler alternative, much more everyday, scientifically duller, less sexy (and much less lucrative) explanations are very much less assiduously sought once a diagnosis of ‘dyslexia’ has been made' (Kerr.p93)

 Don't expect a 'Dyslexia Friendly' school to provide anything more than various accommodations (adjustments to the learning environment), coping strategies (Rose 2009 p22), technological workarounds or curriculum modifications (Rose 2009. p187), with the aim of circumventing children's reading and spelling difficulties rather than fixing them.
-If the school does provide remedial reading tuition, parents should ask for details so they can carefully check the content (see What Not to do) and the approximate time frame of the remedial programme for themselves: 18-35 hours one-to-one, with equal parent/TA back-up, is usually all that is necessary.
+If the school says it will provide remedial reading tuition, parents should ask for details so they can carefully check the content (see What Not to do) of the intervention programme for themselves.

 Children do some or all of the following as a result of